microsoft/prose/documentation/prose/usage.md

 	parsed language representation into a portable file.
 -   **Microsoft.ProgramSynthesis.Learning** is a core library of synthesis algorithms, standard operators and strategies.
--   **SynthesisLib.NLGenerator** is a library for paraphrasing ASTs in natural language and building ASTs from keywords or phrases.
--   **Microsoft.ProgramSynthesis.Tests** and **TestSemantics** contain a set of unit tests and supporting infrastructure.
 -   **Microsoft.ProgramSynthesis.Utils** is a collection of utility methods that are used in different parts of the project.